Business Insider Is Hiring A Research Analyst For Our Paid Research Service

 - Advanced Excel and PowerPoint skills

-This role offers a unique opportunity to straddle the journalism and business/consulting worlds.
-It would be an excellent way to sharpen your skills before business school, or launching a career in digital media, research, or business journalism.
+This role would be an excellent way to develop a career as an analyst, market researcher/consultant, or business journalist.

 If interested, please email a short cover letter, writing samples, and resume to Marcelo Ballvé ([email protected]).
 Thank you in advance.